WTSS: WMSX

 On September 2, 2014, WJYE changed its call sign to WMSX, and changed its on-air branding to Mix 96.
 The format itself did not change from that of recent years, although it stopped playing Christmas music up until the 2018 winter season.
 The nationally syndicated Delilah, which aired on 96.1 for nearly two decades, moved to WECK in January 2016.

 On December 25, 2018, after playing Christmas music since mid-November, WMSX rebranded as "96.1 The Breeze".
 The format shifted to a softer-leaning AC, based on the success of the original KISQ "98.1 The Breeze" in San Francisco.
 Townsquare described the sound as "modified soft rock", returning to the format the station held before 2007.
 It also brought back Joe Chille, the station's previous morning host from that era, after he was at WECK for a short time.
 Chille left the station again to rejoin WECK in October 2021.
 Delilah's weeknight show returned to 96.1 in February 2019.
 In contrast to the 2001–2013 run as a Christmas station, the five years of Christmas music on 96.1 from 2018 to 2022 were ratings failures, with 102.5 outdrawing the station by margins of four or five times as many listeners.

 WKQW-FM in Oil City, Pennsylvania picked up the Mix 96 brand and logo almost immediately after WMSX abandoned it; in 2022, it moved exclusively online under the ownership of WXMT.
+In 2026, "The Breeze" would be adopted by Niagara County rimshot WEBR.